MicrosoftDocs/mesh-docs/mesh/Setup/Content/preparing-your-organization.md

 Endpoint Management.
 Other stakeholders like Help Desk and Human Resources may also need to be consulted.

-To participate in the TAP, you must have an existing Non-Disclosure Agreement (NDA) or sign a new one if you do not have one or if your current one expires in less than three months.
-You must also sign the [Microsoft Teams Pre-Release Technologies agreement](https://aka.ms/TAP100ProgramDocument).
-You should make sure you engage your legal team to review both agreements as soon as possible.
+To participate in the public preview, you must agree to the terms of use and privacy statements.
+You should be in contact with your legal and privacy teams to review those terms before accepting them.

-## Verify Your Licensing
+> ## Verify Your Licensing

-All tenants that you use for Mesh for Teams must have Microsoft 365 Enterprise E3, Microsoft 365 Enterprise E5, Microsoft 365 Business Standard, Microsoft 365 Business Premium or Teams Premium. including any test tenants.
-You must also have an Azure subscription for Azure where your Mesh resources can be uploaded.
-Organizations may enroll multiple tenants to support preproduction or test tenants; each tenant must have the required licenses and subscriptions.
+>For immersive spaces for Teams, your users must have licenses for one of the following: Teams Essentials, Microsoft 365 Business Basic, Microsoft 365 Business Standard, Microsoft 365 Business Premium, Microsoft 365 E3/E5, and Office 365 E1/E3/E5.
+For Microsoft Mesh, a Teams Premium license is required during the Public Preview.
+If you plan to use Mesh scripting, you must also have an Azure subscription.

-If your organization plans to create custom worlds for Mesh standalone, your world building team will need licenses for Unity.
+If your organization plans to create custom worlds for Microsoft Mesh, your world building team will need licenses for Unity.

-## Which Tenant Should I Provision for Mesh TAP?
+## Which Tenant Should I Provision for Mesh Public Preview?

 The two main factors to consider when choosing which tenant(s) to provision for Mesh are: